 Artforms - aerial & ground-based circus, visual arts,

 Nikki brings a wealth of professional knowledge and experience to the Corrugated Iron team as a circus artist, rigger and tutor.
 Originally from the UK, Nikki has collaborated with aerial and circus companies on an international level, creating new work for theatre and festival environments.
-Nikki has been Circus Program Manager at Corrugated Iron since 2011, working with young people in schools and out, in both local and remote areas.
+Nikki has led the Circus Program at Corrugated Iron since 2011, working with young people in schools and out, in both local and remote areas.
 She is also a Creative Advisor for Circus Kathmandu.
 Nikki has her feet firmly planted in the sky and fully expects to keep them there!

 Artforms - directing, acting, circus